 The Woods – Currently Under Construction A small bridge, reinforced for large vehicles, with white wooden railing along a dirt road in a canyon full of dense tree growth.

 Eucky House A small dark wood house or cabin, located along a dirt road lined by eucalyptus trees.
 Surrounded by a meadow and rows of crops.

-Main Gate Located one half mile from the Placerita Canyon freeway exit, the Main Gate is a large, brown, metal gate labeled “Golden Oak Ranch”.
+Main Entrance Located one half mile from the Placerita Canyon freeway exit, the Main Gate is a large, brown, metal gate labeled “Golden Oak Ranch”.